Skip to main content

 • Click See diagnosis.

 A pop-up panel displays details about the test.
-The app highlights the targeted element at the top of the panel.
+Kameleoon highlights the targeted element at the top of the panel.

 Hypothesis

-• Levers: Shows the Conversion Master Lever, Lever, and Sub-Lever that form the hypothesis' basis.
+• Levers: The Conversion Master Lever, Lever, and Sub-Lever that form the hypothesis' basis.

-• Insight: Provides a logical synthesis of why the change should work.
+• Insight: A logical synthesis of why the change should work.

-• UX Observations: Lists specific elements on your page that triggered the recommendation.
+• UX Observations: Specific elements on your page that triggered the recommendation.

-• Best Practices: Cites behavioral principles derived from academic research and successful test outcomes, ensuring recommendations are grounded in real-world performance data.
+• Best Practices: Behavioral principles derived from academic research and successful test outcomes.
+These ensure recommendations ground themselves in real-world performance data.

 Best practices include:

-• Attention Follows Visual Weight: Universal perceptual law validated across hundreds of tests.
+• Attention Follows Visual Weight: A universal perceptual law validated across hundreds of tests.

-• Explicitly Framing Reduces Interpretation Effort: Mechanism-aligned pattern from clarity testing.
+• Explicitly Framing Reduces Interpretation Effort: A mechanism-aligned pattern from clarity testing.

-• Primary CTAs Require Dominant Contrast: Design heuristic with consistent positive results.
+• Primary CTAs Require Dominant Contrast: A design heuristic with consistent positive results.

 Test Idea